materialsproject/fireworks/docs/index.rst

 * Ability to distribute calculations over multiple worker nodes, each of which might use different a queueing system and process a different type of calculation.

 * Support for *dynamic* workflows that that react to results programmatically.
-You can pre-specify what actions to take depending on the output of a job (e.g., terminate a workflow, add a new step, or completely alter the workflow)
+You can pre-specify code that performs actions based on the output of a job (e.g., terminate a workflow, add a new step, or completely alter the workflow)

 * Automatic detection of duplicate sub-workflows - skip duplicated portions between two workflows while still running unique sections